UPDATED: April 21, 2022

 - Increase retirement savings - You'll be able to get a lot of bang for your buck by sending your raise straight to a pre-tax retirement account if that's an option in your organization.
 Since you're already living off your current income, you won't miss the money, and it could be the difference in creating a favorable retirement plan.

 Whichever you decide, make sure there's a course of action before the money is absorbed into paying for increased expenses.

 Pay Yourself First

-It’s up to you to look out for your financial future by making payments to the “Bank of You” before anyone else gets paid.
-Take money for savings and investments off the top of your paycheck and make sure those happen first.
+It's up to you to look out for your financial future by making payments to the "Bank of You" before anyone else gets paid.
+To avoid lifestyle creep, take money for savings and investments off the top of your paycheck and make sure those happen first.